PolyPlugins/speedy-search/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Added: Support for using the WP DB instead of SQLite since TNTSearch supports it
+* Added: Database type setting
+* Added: Another shortcode for replacing advanced search
+* Added: Better handling for indexing fallback
+* Added: Skeleton loader
+* Added: Initial loading indicator
+* Added: Additional styling
+* Updated: Fall back to default WordPress search when indexing
+* Updated: Translations
+* Bugfix: If using multiple search forms, only the first one works
+* Optimized: Indexing logic

 = 1.2.0 =
 * Added: Custom template for shortcode search so the layout can be changed.
 Add your own custom template by copying snappy-search-form.php to your theme folder
 * Added: Popular searches that display under the search form